 - Be kinder than necessary.
 What goes around comes around.
 No one has ever made themselves strong by showing how small someone else is.

-- The best relationships are not just about the good times you share; they’re also about the obstacles you go through together, and the fact that you still say “I love you” in the end.
+- The best relationships are not just about the good times you share; they’re also about the obstacles you go through together, and the fact that you still say “I love you” or “I’m here” in the end.

 Afterthoughts on “Loving” Offensive People

-Some of the morning mantras above (like numbers 14 through 19 for example) potentially require a willingness to cordially deal with people who yell at us, interrupt us, cut us off in traffic, talk about distasteful things, and so forth.
+Some of the morning notes above (like numbers 14 through 19 for example) potentially require a willingness to cordially deal with people who yell at us, interrupt us, cut us off in traffic, talk about distasteful things, and so forth.
 And although Marc and I recently covered this in a previous article on not taking things personally, I figured with was worth partially reiterating here:

 So, what can we do?

 - Be bigger, think bigger. — Imagine a two-year-old who doesn’t get what she wants at the moment.
 She throws a temper tantrum!
 This small, momentary problem is enormous in her little mind because she lacks perspective on the situation.
 But as adults, we know better.
-We realize that there are dozens of other things this 2-year-old could do to be happier.
-Sure, that’s easy for us to say—we have a bigger perspective, right?
-But when someone offends us, we suddenly have a little perspective again—this small, momentary offense seems enormous, and it makes us want to scream.
+We realize that there are dozens of other things this two-year-old could do to be happier.
+Sure, that’s easy for us to say — we have a bigger perspective, right?
+But when someone offends us, we suddenly have a little perspective again — this small, momentary offense seems enormous, and it makes us want to scream.
 We throw the equivalent of a two-year-old’s temper tantrum.
 However, if we think bigger, we can see that this small thing matters very little in the grand scheme of things.
 It’s not worth our energy.
 So always remind yourself to be bigger, think bigger, and broaden your perspective.

 Try one of these strategies the next time someone offends you.
 And then smile in serenity, armed with the comforting knowledge that there’s no reason to let someone else’s behavior turn you into someone you aren’t.